owizdom/harmony-system/README.md

 ---

-## The Architecture of Quiet Cruelty

-The graph propagation isn't technically complex.
-It's a label propagation / influence diffusion algorithm on a social graph.
-The hard part isn't the code — it's the data ingestion (merging phone contacts, social media follows, employment records, family registries into a unified graph).
-Once you have the graph, the math is undergraduate-level.

-The score degradation is a weighted contagion model.
-Each edge type carries different weights.
-It's essentially PageRank in reverse — instead of propagating authority, you propagate stigma.

-But the simplicity is what makes it effective:

-- **The code is boring.** There's nothing in this codebase that looks like oppression.
-It's Flask routes and SQLite queries and NumPy arrays.
-Every function is clean, tested, well-documented.
-The banality is the point.
-- **The parameters are adjustable.** `propagation_factor: 0.15` — that's how much of your sin your family inherits.
-Slide it to 0.3 and families break faster.
-Slide it to 0.05 and it's a slow, ambient pressure.
-The cruelty is a config value.
-- **The damage is computed, not decided.** No human signs an order to revoke someone's travel.
-The algorithm does it.
-The score dropped.
-The tier changed.
-The gateway returned `allowed: false`.
-Nobody is responsible.
-Everyone is compliant.

----

 ## Credits

 Every component — scoring engine, NLP pipeline, social media connectors, classification ensemble, privileges gateway, identity graph, contagion simulator, network propagation, metrics dashboard, SQLite database, bulk import, test suite, command center dashboard — was designed and implemented by **Claude (Anthropic, Opus 4.6)** across multiple Claude Code sessions.
 No human wrote any code.